crmlatte/tp/docs/DeveloperGuide.md

 * Is reasonably comfortable using CLI apps.

 **Value proposition**:\
-Provides an easy way for School of Computing Teaching Assistants to track and manage student details, such as their contact information, GitHub accounts, course progress, and project teams while enabling efficient organization and reducing administrative workload.
+Provides an easy way for Teaching Assistants to track and manage student details, such as their contact information, GitHub accounts, course progress, and project teams while enabling efficient organization and reducing administrative workload.

 ### User stories